sebas77/Svelto.MiniExamples/README.md

 Basic Platform Agnostic Svelto.ECS 3.0 example

 * Goal: Shows the very foundation of a simple entity and engine logic, without any Unity or other platform dependency (pure .net).
 This example won't cover all the aspects of SECS, but only the basics.

+## Example 6: Abstract Object Oriented Code

+* Goal: this example shows the two main strategies to abstract OOP code.
+Mixing the two strategies will result in the least boiler plate and fastest code.